ethereum/builder-specs/specs/deneb/builder.md

 ## Introduction

-This is the modification of the builder specification accompanying the Capella upgrade.
+This is the modification of the builder specification accompanying the Deneb upgrade.

 ## Containers